kinode-dao/kinode-book/src/apis/kinode_wit.md

 To see `kinode.wit` for itself, see the [file in the GitHub repo](https://github.com/uqbar-dao/kinode-wit/blob/master/kinode.wit).
 Since this interface applies to all processes, it's one of the places in the OS where breaking changes are most likely to make an impact.
-To that end, the version of the WIT file that a process uses must be compatible with the version of Kinode OS that it's running on.
+To that end, the version of the WIT file that a process uses must be compatible with the version of Kinode OS on which it runs.
 We intend to achieve perfect backwards compatibility upon first major release (1.0.0) of the OS and the WIT file.
-After that point, since processes signal the version of the WIT file they use, subsequent updates can be made without breaking existing processes needing to change the version they use.
+After that point, since processes signal the version of the WIT file they use, subsequent updates can be made without breaking existing processes or needing to change the version they use.

 ## Types